 But there was one big problem – most of the engineers knew that the mission was impossible to complete safely by that time.
 Recent test-launches had failed, as the technology had many errors that needed to be fixed.
 Proceeding in the face of this meant that the pilots would likely die on the mission.

-With Gagarin, Komarov identified no less than 203 problems related to the Soyuz 1 spacecraft, detailed in a 10-page memo that demanded the mission be postponed.
+Together with Gagarin, Komarov identified no less than 203 problems related to the Soyuz 1 spacecraft, detailed in a 10-page memo that demanded the mission be postponed.
 While it’s questionable as to whether this memo was sent, it’s beyond dispute that it never made it to the Kremlin.

 “I’m not going to make it back from this flight”